apache/cassandra-java-driver/upgrade_guide/README.md

 `@SetEntity` methods now have a new `lenient` attribute.

-If the attribute is `false` (the default value), then the source row or the target statement must contain a matching column for every property in the entity definition, *including computed ones*.
+If the attribute is `false` (the default value), then the source row or the target statement must contain a matching column for every property in the entity definition.
 If such a column is not found, an error will be thrown.
 This corresponds to the mapper's current behavior prior to the introduction of the new attribute.

 If the new attribute is explicitly set to `true` however, the mapper will operate on a best-effort basis and attempt to read or write all entity properties that have a matching column in the source